Dionysios-Kontarinis/IdentifyLiarsHiders/README.md

 Sometimes, during a multi-agent argumentation debate, some agents **lie or hide** important arguments, because they have personal reasons to do so.
 We propose a way to analyze the trace of an argumentation debate, in order to identify liar and hiding agents.
 The Machine Learning algorithm used here is **Logistic Regression**.
-It learns from a training set, and it is evaluated with respect to a test set.
+It learns from a training set, and it makes predictions on a test set.
 Both sets are summarizations of a large number of debate simulations.
-Such debate simulations can be made, for example, by using our code in the *ArgumentationDebates* repository.
+Such debate simulations can be made, for example, by using our code in the **_ArgumentationDebates_** repository.

 The main idea of this work is the following:
 From all the argument, attack and support insertions made by the agents during a debate, we compute (for each agent),